TheAppleFreak/moleculer-zod-validator/README.md

 Once constructed, there are four properties exposed on the `ZodParams` object.

 * `schema` - The raw schema passed in.
 This should be passed to the `params` object in the action definition.
 * `context` - The inferred output type from the compiled validator.
-This should be used within the `Context` object in Moleculer to get the proper types after the parameters have passed through validation.
+This should be used within the `Context` object in the action definition to get the proper types after the parameters have passed through validation.
 * `call` - The inferred input type from the compiled validator.
 This should be used with `broker.call` or `ctx.call` as the second type parameter to get proper types for the action call.
 * `validator` - The compiled validator.